pulumi/docs/content/tutorials/inspecting-infrastructure/index.md

 ### pulumi stack export

-The [pulumi stack export](/docs/cli/commands/pulumi_stack_export/) command is used to export the current state of a stack to standard out.
+The [pulumi stack export](/docs/cli/commands/pulumi_stack_export/) command is used to export the current state of a stack in JSON format to standard out.
 This state definition contains all the information about the resources, their states, and the configuration of the stack.
 The exported state can be used for things like backup, migration, or debugging purposes.

 Run the `pulumi stack export` command as shown below: